Yoric/ronin-time-bureaucrats/the-time-deck.md

 5. Look at the picture, the title, the question mark facing you.
 6. If you have an idea, use it.
 7. If you don't have any idea, don't hesitate to ask around the table.
+8. You can draw more than one card.
-8. Ignore all these rules as you see fit.
+9. Ignore all these rules as you see fit.

 ### ...in a dungeon